Canon 250D vs Contax N Digital

 Studio photographers will appreciate that the Contax N Digital (unlike the 250D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the N Digital has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the N Digital has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the N Digital from Contax.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Contax websites.

 So how do things add up?
 Which of the two cameras – the Canon 250D or the Contax N Digital – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 250D:

 - More detail: Offers more megapixels (24 vs 6.1MP) with a 98% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 4K/25p movies.